Application Due Date of December 18, 2024

 Requirements:

-• Ample time for outside-of-class rehearsal: Several weeks before the beginning of the course students will pair up and choose a scene with the help of the instructor.
+- Ample time for outside-of-class rehearsal: Several weeks before the beginning of the course students will be paired up and choose a scene with the help of the instructor.
 This allows students to dive into preparatory work- on their own and with their partner- in the weeks leading up to the start of the course.
 Please only consider joining the intensive if you have the time to rehearse with a partner in the month before the class begins, and in between the first and second work session of your scene.
 Actors can expect to spend a minimum of 8 hours of outside-of-class preparation for Week 1, and a minimum of 4 hours rehearsing for Week 2.
 Again, these are minimums.
 (More detailed instructions about what and how to prepare for Day 1 will be shared as we get closer to the start date).

-• Some experience in a quality voice class of some kind (not singing).
+- Some experience in a quality voice class of some kind (not singing).

-• Some experience with Practical Aesthetics is recommended but not required.
+- Some experience with Practical Aesthetics is recommended but not required.

 Required Texts:

-• None.
+- None.
 Students will be provided with quality translations of all four masterworks (The Seagull; Uncle Vanya; Three Sisters; The Cherry Orchard) upon acceptance into the course.

 $850